damianhakert/damianhakert.github.io/source/posts/2016-09-15-announcing-gitlab-and-mesosphere.html.md

 **3. Utilize resources more efficiently**
 {: .panel-heading}
 <div class="panel-body">
 Let's say you have a pool of servers with Mesosphere you can easily set up clusters that can act as a shared computing resource.
-You can choose any one of these servers to run your task, allowing you to maximize the capacity of each one.
+Any of these servers can run your task, while still being able to run any other tasks that fit within their remaining resources, allowing you to maximize the capacity of each one.
 </div>
 </div>